-It’s a process that an organisation can use to systematically describe its data processing purpose and operation, assess whether its processing is likely to result in risk for the data subjects concerned, and determine measures for addressing these risks.
+It’s a process an organisation can use to systematically describe its data processing purpose and operation, assess whether its processing is likely to result in risk for the data subjects concerned, and determine measures for addressing these risks.

 Undertaking a DPIA shows that an organisation has considered the rights and interests of its data subjects and is intent on ensuring the protection of its personal data.

 On 13 October 2017 the Article 29 Working Party (WP29) released final guidelines on DPIAs, indicating how and when organisations should carry out a DPIA and the criteria that need to be adopted in the process.

 The WP29 guidance indicated that since the role of the DPIA is to provide a risk-based analysis, a DPIA is only required if the data processing is likely to result in high risk.
 Where the risks cannot be mitigated using suitable safeguards, the organisation must consult with its supervisory authority prior to implementing the new processing.
 The organisation must consult with its data protection officer, where one has been designated.

 When an organisation needs to do a DPIA?

 - undertake systematic monitoring (of employees’ activities, for example)